Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.10.0/basics/networkobject.md

 title: NetworkObject
 ---

 A NetworkObject is a [GameObject](https://docs.unity3d.com/Manual/GameObjects.html) with a NetworkObject component and at least one [NetworkBehaviour](networkbehaviour.md) component, which enables the GameObject to respond to and interact with netcode.
-NetworkObjects are session-mode agnostic and used in both [client-server](../terms-concepts/client-server.md) and [distributed authority](../terms-concepts/distributed-authority.md) contexts.

 Netcode for GameObjects' high level components, [the RPC system](../advanced-topics/messaging-system.md), [object spawning](../object-spawning), and [`NetworkVariable`](networkvariable.md)s all rely on there being at least two Netcode components added to a GameObject: